Umut-Can-Physics/Exact-Diagonalization-Examples-in-Python-and-Julia/README.md

 # Quantum-Hall-Effect-In-Python
 Hi.
 I created some useful examples in python about Computational Quantum Hall Effect.
-You can find this repositories:
+You can find follow things in repositories:
 - Plot of Hofstadter Butterfly
 - Find Nearst-Neighbors of Sites
 - Find Energy of Real Space Hamiltonians